voblivion/trackmania_blender_addon/README.md

 On the same panel you can them use "Export > Current Scene/Item" to export/import item into Trackmania.

+If Item is a Waypoint, set its type : "Trackmania" sidebar > "Item" panel > "Other" section > Waypoint.

 ## Mesh / Trigger

 To create a new Mesh/Trigger, use action "Add > Trackmania > Add Mesh/Trigger" in top bar (Object mode only).